bmoren/jQuery-Generative-Engines/README.md

 </script>
 ```
 ---
----
 ### .numberClick()
-.numberClick() calls a callback function after clicking on a selected element a number of specified times
+.numberClick() calls a callback function after clicking on a selected element a number of specified times.
+Take 2 Parameters, first is the number of times the element an can be clicked on, second is a callback function.

 ```html
 <div class="clickBox">